-Similar to the last plan update cycle, periodic Council Meetings may be held to facilitate the process.
+Similar to the last plan update cycle, quarterly Council Meetings may be held to facilitate the process.
 Meeting topics will include forecasting results, resource assessment/ gap analysis results, and review and update of management practices.
 With the forecasting effort nearly wrapped up, the planning process has essentially begun.
-Future Upper Oconee Council Meetings will highlight the forecasting results and updated resource assessments which will form the basis for the plan revisions to occur in 2022.
+The next few Middle Ocmulgee Council Meetings will highlight the forecasting results and updated resource assessments, and meetings in 2022 will be focused on plan revisions.